wcbeard/blog-stage/README.md

 ---
 ```

-##Generate html posts from .md and .ilynb files
+##Generate html posts from .md and .ipynb files

     python nb2html.py -a